lighttroupe/luz/README.md

 Luz has run hundreds of live venue shows.

-Luz is written in Ruby and built on the shoulders of SDL, OpenGL, ffmpeg.
+Luz is written in Ruby and uses SDL, OpenGL, ffmpeg for the heavy lifting.

+The Luz 2.0 interface is designed in Inkscape.
+Find the source SVGs in the gui/images directory.

 [![Code Climate](https://codeclimate.com/github/lighttroupe/luz-next.png)](https://codeclimate.com/github/lighttroupe/luz-next)